Waro Limestone Scenic Reserve

-The Waro Limestone Scenic Reserve is a conservation area near Waro near Hikurangi, 16 km north of Whangarei on the North Island of New Zealand.
+The Waro Limestone Scenic Reserve is a conservation area near Waro near Hikurangi, 16 km north of Whangārei on the North Island of New Zealand.

 History

 The Maori tribes of Ngāti Hau, Ngāti Kahu O Torongare and Ngāti Wai used the rocks for ritual purposes and now declare them as waahi tapu (holy sites).
 Since the late 19th century, the rocks became an attraction for locals and tourists.
 The privet plants, daffodils and peppermint plants, which grow now in the area, originate probably from the early European settlers.

 Coal mining and narrow gauge railways

 In the area were up to 60 or 70 coal mines, which have produced about 4.2 million tons of coal in total.
 The largest mines were run by the Hikurangi Coal Company, the Wilson Colliery Company and the Northern Coal Mine Company.
 The coal was discovered in the 1860s, but the first coal mine was opened only in 1889.
 The coal was transported by several narrow gauge railways.